thejessewinton/tinylight/README.md

 - [ ] Make the primitives headless.
 - [ ] Allow for multiple lightboxes on the same page.
 - [ ] Make all the components fully accessible.
+- [ ] Add component primitives to handle video components.
+- [ ] Add component primitives to handle iframe components, with automatic rendering based on the provider, passed in via URL.